Modelling LAEs in the Epoch of Reionization with OBELISK

-\subtitle{The Connection Between Lyman-$\alpha$ Spectra and Lyman-Continuum Escape}
+\subtitle{The connection between Lyman-$\alpha$ spectra and Lyman-continuum escape}

-\abstract {\lya{} emitters (LAEs) are particularly useful objects for the study of the Epoch of Reionization. \lya{} profiles can be used to estimate the amount of ionizing photons that are able to escape the galaxies, and therefore to understand what objects contributed to reionization.
-However, \lya{} is a resonant line and its complex radiative transfer effects make the interpretation of the line challenging and require the use of appropriate radiative transfer methods for anything but the simplest gas distributions, such as uniform gaseous spheres, slabs or cubes.} {With this work we aim to study the properties of simulated LAEs, and the robustness of these inferred properties under a change in the dust model.
-We also explore the Lyman Continuum (LyC) escape fraction of these galaxies and compare our results with observationally calibrated methods to infer this quantity from the \lya{} spectrum.} {We use the radiative transfer code \code{rascas} to perform synthetic observations of 13 flux-selected galaxies from the \Obelisk simulation at redshift $z=6$, towards the end of the Epoch of Reionization.
-Each galaxy was observed in \lya{}, ionizing and non-ionizing continuum from 48 different viewing angles.} {We show that the \lya{} profiles emitted from a galaxy present large variations with a change in viewing angle and that the relation between peak separation and \lya{} escape fraction is not as strong as previously found, as we find lines of sight with both low peak separation and low escape fraction, due to their dust content.
+\abstract {\lya{} emitters (LAEs) are particularly useful objects in the study of the epoch of reionization. \lya{} profiles can be used to estimate the number of ionizing photons that are able to escape galaxies, and therefore to understand which objects contributed to reionization.
+However, \lya{} is a resonant line and its complex radiative transfer effects make the interpretation of the line challenging and require the use of appropriate radiative transfer methods for anything but the simplest gas distributions, such as uniform gaseous spheres, slabs, or cubes.} {With this work, we aim to study the properties of simulated LAEs, and the robustness of these inferred properties during a change in the dust model.
+We also explore the Lyman continuum (LyC) escape fraction of these galaxies and compare our results with observationally calibrated methods to infer this quantity from the \lya{} spectrum.} {We used the radiative transfer code \code{rascas} to perform synthetic observations of 13 flux-selected galaxies from the \Obelisk simulation at a redshift of $z=6$, toward the end of the epoch of reionization.
+Each galaxy was observed in \lya{}, as well as ionizing and nonionizing continuum from 48 different viewing angles.} {We show that the \lya{} profiles emitted from a galaxy present large variations with a change in viewing angle and that the relation between peak separation and the \lya{} escape fraction is not as strong as previously found, as we find lines of sight with both a low peak separation and a low escape fraction, due to their dust content.